-The Green Dawgs Program at the University of Washington encourages RSO’s to make their meetings, events, and member practices more sustainable.
+The Green Dawgs Program at the University of Washington encourages student groups to make their meetings, events, and member practices more sustainable.
 The program provides a framework for self-evaluation as well as resources to help student groups implement sustainable practices within their clubs.

-Anyone from an RSO can apply to receive a Green Dawg Certification, provided they or a member of the club knowingly volunteer to serve as that club’s Green Dawg Representative.
-Our brief online survey allows RSOs to recognize what steps their club is already taking to be green, and areas where there is room for improvement.
-Qualifying RSO’s will be recognized at different levels of certification based on the criteria they meet.
+Anyone from an official UW student group can apply to receive a Green Dawg Certification, provided they or a member of the club knowingly volunteer to serve as that club’s Green Dawg Representative.
+Our brief online survey allows groups to recognize what steps their club is already taking to be green, and areas where there is room for improvement.
+Qualifying groups will be recognized at different levels of certification based on the criteria they meet.

 The certification is based on club practices in action areas such as energy conservation, green meetings, paper conservation, waste diversion, transportation, and more.
 All practices encouraged by the program are in alignment with strategies laid out in the UW Climate Action Plan, and with the intent to enhance campus ability to fulfill the goals outlined in the plan.

-To participate, a representative from the applying UW Seattle RSO should be selected as the designated point of contact, and should complete the online application form.
+To participate, a representative from the applying UW student group should be selected as the designated point of contact, and should complete the online application form.
 Once the form is filled out, you will receive an email from us within a few days with more information as well as sustainability resources available to you.

 How was the program developed?